ncatlab/nlab-content/pages/0/7/1/2/2170/content.md

 ##Relative derivations

 These are a useful relative form of derivation.
-The notion is often avoided as it can easily be reduced to the more standard form above.
+The notion is often avoided as it can easily be reduced to the more standard form above by restricting the module structure along $\varphi$.

 Let  $\varphi  : H \rightarrow  G$  be a   homomorphism of  groups.
  A  _$\varphi $-derivation_ from a group to a module,